-The vision of a giving program was in the forefront of our minds when we started our company, Santevia Water Systems and a key reason owners Yvonne and David Anderson started Santevia.
-While at a conference in Thailand, we visited an orphanage and fell in love with the kids.
-We discovered that this orphanage desperately needed funding and that birthed the idea of Santevia Gives Back, our philanthropy program.
+Giving Back is a core value at Santevia Water Systems and a key reason owners Yvonne and David Anderson started Santevia.
+While at a conference in Thailand, Yvonne and David visited an orphanage and fell in love with the kids.
+We discovered that this Thai orphanage desperately needed funding and that birthed the idea of Santevia Gives Back, our philanthropy program.
 As Santevia grows, so does our Giving and that makes our heart sing!
 Giving is part of who we are at Santevia.

 Learn more about some of the people we help support: